 And this is how the passion for translation and interpretation was born.
 We'll get to that in a moment.
 After a journey of almost a decade in the world of literature and translation, with many writings and records, (which were not welcomed), was born precisely in 2018, the Thirty Zero Nine.

-?if no publisher was willing to publish the translation, I would be the dedicated publisher to do the publishing? tells MZNews the 42-year-old entrepreneur, who at the time saw the scenario as an opportunity to create her own publishing house.
-The dedication allied to the passion for work has meant that throughout this still short path, Trinta Zero Nove has evolved considerably.
+"If no publisher was willing to publish the translation, I would be the dedicated publisher to do the publishing," the 42-year-old entrepreneur tells MZNews.
+At the time, she saw the scenario as an opportunity to create her own publishing house.
+The dedication allied to the passion for work meant that throughout this still short path, Trinta Zero Nove evolved considerably.
 And today the list of translated works is immense.

-From national and international titles. ?you know, I have 51 titles in the catalog right now and they are available digitally because digital publishing is less expensive,? she says, and continues: ?my vision is to have one title a month at least, but really we could have a release every week,? she assumes.
+From national and international titles.
+"You know, I have 51 titles in the catalog right now and they're available digitally because digital publishing is less costly," the entrepreneur adds, and continues: "my vision is to have one title a month at a minimum, but really we could have a release every week," she assumes.

 In terms of investment, the entrepreneur says she has already disbursed from her own pocket a little over 4 million meticais since the beginning of Trina Zero Nove, and currently has eight freelance collaborators.

-It is a big investment, but at the same time rewarding when I see the results of the work that is being done," he says, sitting at his office desk in front of his ?giant? computer in Marracuene where he also currently resides.
+"It's a big investment, but at the same time rewarding when I see the results of the work being done," he says, sitting at his office desk in front of his "giant" computer in Marracuene where he also currently resides.

 High Flights

-Since its founding in 2018, Thirty Zero Nine has embarked on great ?flights? when it comes to translations. ?yes, we have done translations in several national and foreign languages?
+Since its founding in 2018, Thirty Zero Nine has embarked on major "flights" when it comes to translations.
+"Yes, we have done translations in several national and foreign languages."

-?by publishing in these languages we can reach the market that is not being served by our competitors? she says with conviction, ?even those who are illiterate will be able to have access to literary works because I don't think illiteracy implies a lack of interest in reading?
+"By publishing in these languages we are able to reach the market that is not being served by our competitors," she says with conviction, "even those who are illiterate will be able to have access to literary works because I don't think illiteracy implies a lack of interest in reading.

 As far as the publishing line is concerned, Thirty Zero Nine is interested in translating authors whose books address minority issues, which raise relevant questions.